Lyme Disease Arrives Early In East Coast This Year, Climate Change To Blame?

 The increase in Lyme disease is linked to climatic variations as rising temperatures are known to be one of the strongest reasons behind the reproduction of mice.
 These creatures are the home for the Borrelia burgdoferi carrying the disease, as well as the tick which spreads the infections to the humans.

-According to experts, cutting down of trees for the sake of building homes leads to fragmented forests, which results in more conducive conditions for mice multiplication.
+According to experts, the cutting down of trees for the sake of building homes leads to fragmented forests, which results in more conducive conditions for mice multiplication.

 A 2015 research by the John Hopkins researchers and the National Center for Atmospheric Research forecasts that the onset of the season for Lyme disease, which is usually from April to end June, could get preponed two weeks by 2065 and nearly half a week in 2025.